 H has never been much of an eater, so we’ve really been working on cutting back on nursing sessions and trying to push the solids more.
 Usually, it ends in a lot of food thrown on the floor, lots of frustration and several deep calming breaths from yours truly.
 However, Nûby™ recently sent us some awesome toddler mealtime accoutrements that have been huge in helping my picky nibbler get more interested in sitting at the table, and as a result, in the last week, H has eaten more food than he probably has in the last month – yay!
 One of H’s favorites from Nûby™ is the iMonster™ Toddler Plate.
 As he’s growling and using his iMonster™ Fork to stab his unsuspecting fruit victims, H loves pointing to the three big eyes on top and naming everything he can as he clears his plate: “Noh” (nose) “Tee” (teeth) “Tohn” (tongue) We’re currently working on “claws” to describe the three icky monster claws on either side that make it really easy for him to grip and take around with him, as he’s still a better eater when he grazes around the house.
 After naming the iMonster™’s features, we always have H show us where his own eyes, nose, etc are, […]

 This post may contain affiliate links and / or I may have received one or more of the products mentioned for free in exchange for my honest review.
-If you follow me on Instagram, you know that H hasn’t always been the best eater.
+Toddler Approved Green Smoothie Recipe Ideas: If you follow me on Instagram, you know that H hasn’t always been the best eater.
 At our recent 15 month checkup, his pediatrician asked me to really start pushing solids.
 He said at this age, H needs to be nursing less and eating more ‘real’ food.
 While he has gotten so so so much better (seriously though, it was like a light went off the next day and he decided he did, in fact, like to eat), I have found that if I make a smoothie, he’ll run off with it and suck it down by the time I find him hiding in the laundry room corner.
 I started using my Nutribullet (my favorite of all 4 of my blenders) to make him a giant batch of a fruit and veggie smoothie in the morning and refill his Nuby No Spill™ Two Handle Super Straw Grip N Sip™ as he finishes them throughout the day!
-This Nuby No Spill so far is my favorite cup for him to drink […]
+This Nuby No Spill so far is my favorite cup for […]